U.S. consumer spending accelerating; labor market robust

 The labor market is considered to be close to or at full employment, with the jobless rate at an 18-year low of 3.8 percent.
 The unemployment rate has dropped by three-tenths of a percentage point this year.
 It is near the Fed’s forecast of 3.6 percent by the end of this year.

-Sales at building material stores rebounded 2.4 percent last month after declining 0.8 percent in April.
+Building material store sales rebounded 2.4 percent last month after declining 0.8 percent in April.
 Receipts at clothing stores surged 1.3 percent, the largest gain since March 2017.

-There were also hefty gains in sales at restaurants and bars as well as general merchandise stores.
-Consumers also spent more on online purchases, but receipts at furniture stores fell 2.4 percent, the largest drop since December 2013.
-They also continued to cut back on spending on sport and hobbies.
+There were also hefty gains in sales at restaurants and bars as well as general merchandise stores, but receipts at furniture stores fell 2.4 percent, the largest drop since December 2013.

+Consumers also continued to cut back on spending on sports and hobbies.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci